coworking psychology

 How does a shared work environment increase motivation?
 Through social motivation—the subtle psychological lift we get from being around people who are also engaged, driven, and working toward goals.

-social motivation in shared work environments
+Social motivation in shared work environments

 Collaboration Without the Chaos